Skip to main content

 How much is a Nevada contractor license bond?

-A Nevada contractor license bond ($1,000-$500,000 individually determined by NSCB) costs $100-$10,000 annually depending on your bond amount and credit score.
+A Nevada contractor license bond ($1,000-$500,000 individually determined by NSCB under NRS 624.270) costs 1-5% of the bond amount annually depending on your credit score.
 With excellent credit (750+), expect 1% of bond amount.
-Good credit (680-749) costs 1.5-2.5% of bond amount.
-Fair credit (620-679) ranges 2.5-5% of bond amount.
+Good credit (680-749) costs 1.5-2.5%.
+Fair credit (620-679) ranges 2.5-5%.
+For example, a $50,000 bond with good credit costs approximately $750-$1,250 per year.
+For detailed pricing factors, visit our surety bond cost guide at /surety-bond-cost/.
+Higher bond amounts require carriers with substantial underwriting capacity.

 What are Nevada Revised Statutes Chapter 624 requirements?